Cademia Siciliana: Language Planning and Didactic Materials

-In May 2018 in order to prepare for the beginning of teaching of Sicilian culture and language in the schools in Sicily the organisation began providing workshops and materials for schools.
+Cademia Siciliana has developed pilot programs in bilingual education and trains educators in modern methods of heritage language teaching. the organisation began providing workshops and materials for schools.
 These programmes aim to increase awareness regarding glottophobia, sociolinguistics, and to promote literacy in Sicilian.

-In 2018 and 2019 the organization published an edition in Sicilian of the UNESCO Courier, along with a podcast audio companion to help promote literacy in the language.
+For two years, the organization published an edition in Sicilian of the UNESCO Courier, along with a podcast audio companion to help promote literacy in the language.